cabooster/SRDTrans/README.md

 <img src="assets/self_super.png" width='800'>
 </p>

 -  We provide a spatial redundancy denoising transformer (SRDTrans) to remove noise from fluorescence time-lapse images in a self-supervised manner.
 First, a sampling strategy based on spatial redundancy is proposed to extract adjacent orthogonal training pairs, which eliminates the dependence on high imaging speed.
-SRDTrans is totally complementary to our previously proposed [DeepCAD](https://www.nature.com/articles/s41592-021-01225-0) and [DeepCAD-RT](https://www.nature.com/articles/s41587-022-01450-8).
+SRDTrans is complementary to our previously proposed [DeepCAD](https://www.nature.com/articles/s41592-021-01225-0) and [DeepCAD-RT](https://www.nature.com/articles/s41587-022-01450-8).
 Secondly, to break the performance bottleneck of convolutional neural networks (CNNs), we designed a lightweight spatiotemporal transformer architecture to capture long-range dependencies and high-resolution features at a low computational cost.
 SRDTrans can overcome the inherent spectral bias of CNNs and restore high-frequency information without producing over-smoothed structures and distorted fluorescence traces.
 Finally, we demonstrate the state-of-the-art denoising performance of SRDTrans on single-molecule localization microscopy and two-photon volumetric calcium imaging.
 SRDTrans does not contain any assumptions about the imaging process and the sample, thus can be easily extended to a wide range of imaging modalities and biological applications.